Félix Díaz (politician): Biography

 Félix Díaz was a young boy when his uncle, General Porfirio Díaz, overthrew the government of President Sebastián Lerdo de Tejada in 1876, and remained in power until 1911, when he was forced to resign.
-Félix’s close relationship to the ruler of Mexico did not translate into a brilliant career.
 He graduated as an engineer from the Colegio Militar in 1888, and rose to the rank of general.
 The Mexican Federal Army was being downsized by the president and did not see major combat during most of the Porfiriato.
 Well-connected socially in Mexico City and in Veracruz, Félix Díaz accumulated wealth from real estate.
 The president did not include his nephew in politics, due to his "limitations," instead giving him low-level positions as inspector general of the Mexico City police force and as a deputy in the congress.
 Congress was completely controlled by Díaz.
 Although Félix sought more powerful positions, Díaz was not supportive, and sent him away to Chile as a Mexican consul to prevent him from running in the Oaxaca gubernatorial elections.
 Félix Díaz resented the Científicos, ("scientists") who had a powerful influence in Díaz's government, and Félix allied himself with General Bernardo Reyes, the Científicos' political rival.
 Reyes had been a possible candidate for the newly created office of vice president, but Díaz blocked him and he went into exile.
 Some suggested Félix as a candidate, but Díaz dismissed that.
 When Porfirio Díaz was forced into exile by revolutionary forces in May 1911, most of his family went with him.
 Félix stayed in Mexico.

-In October 1912, he rose in an unsuccessful revolt against Madero, failing to inspire even those longing for the old Porfirian order from supporting him.
+On October 12, 1912, he rose in revolt against Madero, but the revolt was suppressed by government troops on October 23, 1912.
 According to the German ambassador to Mexico friendly with officers in the Mexican army, "The Díaz revolution has collapsed because of the incompetence of its leader."
-He was jailed and sentenced to death for treason, although Madero commuted the sentence to life imprisonment.
+Díaz was jailed and sentenced to death for treason, although Madero commuted the sentence to life imprisonment.
 Also incarcerated at the same time was General Reyes.